swiftlang/swift/docs/refactoring/SwiftLocalRefactoring.md

-To teach Xcode when this refactoring should be available, we also need to implement [isApplicable] for this refactoring in [Refactoring.cpp], with the slight difference that the input is a [RangeInfo] instead of a [SemaToken] .
+To teach Xcode when this refactoring should be available, we also need to implement [isApplicable] for this refactoring in [Refactoring.cpp], with the slight difference that the input is a [RangeInfo] instead of a [ResolvedCursorInfo] .

 ~~~cpp
 1  bool RefactoringActionExtractExpr::